pranigopu/pranigopu.github.io/docs/philosophy/philosophy-in-practice/nature-of-anti-values.md

 **_To strengthen the position on non-contradiction in values,_ see**:

 # The nature of failure
-A failure is the frustration of a value-seeking pursuit, i.e. it is the result of losing a potential value despite acting to achieve it.
+A failure is the frustration of a value-seeking pursuit, i.e. it is the result of losing or not achieving a value despite acting to achieve it.
 Hence, a failure is not necessarily anti-value.
 To be precise, a failure is anti-value if and only if it can and must be corrected for, keeping in mind one's integrated hierarchy of values.